Rigel09/CompAero/README.md

 ### Class Functions

 In some cases all the variables may not be necessary.
 Each of the classes contain static methods for each of the calculations so that a user can use them without creating  a class instance.
+In this case the class acts as a collective namespace for functions that make calculations for the same type of flows.

 Example.